ishiyakazuo/snes2ps/README.md

-# SNES controller to playstation(1/2) adapter firmware
+# SNES controller to playstation(1/2) adapter firmware (DUALSHOCK 2 version)

 AVR micro-controller firmware for an SNES controller to playstation (1/2, not USB) adapter.
+Forked from Raphnet's version to add fake DualShock 2 support for PS2 games.

 ## Project homepage